 With the assistance of the Leadership Council and the Board of Directors, Project Self-Sufficiency's fundraising efforts brought in a groundswell of community support during the past year.
-Two direct mail efforts, along with record-breaking attendance at A Taste of Talent, helped us to achieve our goals.
+Direct mail efforts, along with record-breaking attendance at the 20th anniversary celebration of A Taste of Talent, helped us to bring in more than $1.3 million.

-We are gearing up for the Season of Hope toy drive, an initiative which aims to gather 20,000 items for children of all ages for distribution at the annual toy shop in December.
+During the autumn and early winter, we will gear up for the annual Season of Hope toy drive, an initiative which aims to gather 20,000 items for children of all ages for distribution at the annual toy shop in December.
 However, it should be noted that every season at Project Self-Sufficiency is filled with hope.
 Your contributions, whether through volunteerism, financial support or both, help us to instill hope in the lives of our participants.
 We could not have accomplished our goals without you.

-Since 1986, Project Self-Sufficiency has been illuminating possibilities and inspiring hope in our Northwest New Jersey participants.
 If your family is struggling, know you are welcome here.
 Whether you seek education, job training, parenting skills guidance, legal assistance, computer training or just a supportive atmosphere to think things through and seek advice, Project Self-Sufficiency offers a variety of programs at our beautiful campus.
-Check them out on this web site, then call or email to see how we can help you to begin your journey to self-sufficiency!
+Check them out on this website, then get in touch to see how we can help you to begin your journey to self-sufficiency!